 - Please insert the total number of shares in the capital of the Company ("Shares") held by you.
 If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Cap.
 289) of Singapore), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members of the Company, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of number in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Register of Members.
 If no number is inserted, the instrument appointing the Chairman of the AGM as proxy shall be deemed to relate to all the Shares held by you. - 2.
 Due to the current COVID-19 restriction orders in Singapore, a member of the Company will not be able to attend the AGM in person.
 If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM.
 In appointing the Chairman of the AGM as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - 3.
 This instrument appointing the Chairman of the AGM as proxy must: - (a) if sent personally or by post, be lodged at the office of the Company's Share Registrar, B.A.C.S.
-Private Limited, at 8 Robinson Road, #03-00 ASO Building, Singapore 048544; or - (b) if submitted by email, be received by the Company's Share Registrar, B.A.C.S.
-Private Limited at main@zicoholdings.com, in either case, by 11:00 a.m. on 26 July 2021 (being not less than forty-eight (48) hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.
+Private Limited, at 77 Robinson Road #06-03 Robinson 77 Singapore 068896; or - (b) if submitted by email, be received by the Company's Share Registrar, B.A.C.S.
+Private Limited at main@zicoholdings.com, in either case, by 10.30 a.m. on 27 July 2022 (being not less than forty-eight (48) hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.